jaimederringer/human_behavior_genetics/activities.md

 These themes can be used to organize empirical and review papers.
 At least two themes probably apply to any given BG paper.
 Note if the relevance to the theme is that the paper reaches an opposite conclusion.

-- [ ] Heritability is greater than zero, but less than 100%
+* Heritability is greater than zero, but less than 100%
-- [ ] Environmental effects are unique, not shared
+* Environmental effects are unique, not shared
-- [ ] Correlated outcomes reflect correlated genetic effects
+* Correlated outcomes reflect correlated genetic effects
-- [ ] Outcomes are polygenic
+* Outcomes are polygenic (many genes of small effect)
-- [ ] Heritability increases with age
+* Heritability increases with age
-- [ ] Gene-environment correlation
+* Gene-environment correlation
-- [ ] Gene-environment interaction
+* Gene-environment interaction
+* Abnormal is normal

 --------

-**Themes are a combination of topics summarized in:**
+Themes are a combination of topics summarized in:
 * Plomin, R., DeFries, J. C., Knopik, V. S., & Neiderhiser, J. M. (2016).
 Top 10 replicated findings from behavioral genetics. _Perspectives on psychological science_, _11_(1), 3-23.
 * Briley, D. A., Livengood, J., Derringer, J., Tucker-Drob, E. M., Fraley, R. C., & Roberts, B. W. (2019).
 Interpreting behavior genetic models: seven developmental processes to understand. _Behavior genetics_, _49_(2), 196-210.